mpi2/impc-data-api-workshop/README.md

    - Binder has a maximum of simultaneous users per repo, to ensure you can use the material, opt for [Installation Option 1](#1-local-installation-with-pip-and-jupyter).
    - Note some of the existing queries in the exercises might not work due to the resource cap from Binder.

+Based on the workshop material, we created a Python package called `impc_api`.
+Documentation on how to download, available functions, and usage instructions can be found [here](https://github.com/mpi2/impc-api).

+Note: Some functions in the package have been updated compared to the workshop material.
 ---

 Happy coding!